 - 3 lbs plums

-- Whipped cream or creme fraiche for topping (Optional)
+- 8 ounces Whipped cream or creme fraiche Optional, for topping

 - Cut the plums in half and remove the pits.
 Toss the plum halves with 1/4 cup of the sugar and let them stand for at least 30 minutes.

 - Place a 10 inch cast iron skillet (or any heavy-bottomed pan that can be transferred from the stove to the oven) on the stove over medium heat and add the butter.

 - Once the butter is melted and foamy, add 3/4 cup sugar and cook, swirling the pan regularly, until the caramel is a deep golden color (about six minutes).

 - Remove the pan from the heat and let the caramel cool in the pan for 20 minutes.

 - Drain the plums over a bowl, reserving their juices for a future recipe (cocktail?).